-The news on quakes of the spring/summer have been quaking lately, even though there was that related time when mom thought it was cool to dance on the tabletop, spilling the water that was eventually melding into wine, since the food was slow in coming …
+The constant news on quakes and such of the spring/summer has been quaking lately, even though there was that related time when mom thought it was cool to dance on the tabletop, spilling the water that was eventually melding into wine, since the food was slow in coming …

 Anyway, it was back in late spring when the wake moved the earth throughout the bad parts of town, and shook hotels around the pristine part of the city, and now I will fully call it an earthquake, making pools many floors high tilt and spill their water in small sets of big splatters.
 No word on flowery drinks or tableside umbrellas; or the slums not far away.
 Water is hard to come by there.
 No pools.
 Barely a dripping faucet.
 A big building will behave that way too, if it’s tilted partly toward its side.
 Even when shown a bit later on TV news, crashing down toward the camera-man.
 Or mom taking a (rare) selfie.